tracim/tracim/backend/doc/migration.md

    pass
 ```

-in mysql case, dialect does not tell all the true, you can use specific method to
+In the case of MySQL, dialect does not tell all the truth, you can use specific method to
 check if we are in mariadb or mysql:

 ```python